W3rni0/TJCTF_2020/readme.md

-We can notice that the format of the last line somewhat matches the format for the flag so we can assume the cipher is letter substitution, a type of cipher where each letter in the plaintext is  subtituted with another letter , I copied the text to CyberText and tried to use shift ciphers to decrpyt the messege, shift cipher are a type of cipher where every letter is shifted by a known offset to a different letter, ROT13 and Ceaser Cipher are some famous exemple of this type of cipher where the offset is 13 and 3 respectably, with an offset of 17 we get the following message:
+We can notice that the format of the last line somewhat matches the format for the flag so we can assume the cipher is letter substitution, a type of cipher where each letter in the plaintext is  subtituted with another letter , I copied the text to CyberText and tried to use shift ciphers to decrpyt the message, shift cipher are a type of cipher where every letter is shifted by a known offset to a different letter, ROT13 and Ceaser Cipher are some famous exemple of this type of cipher where the offset is 13 and 3 respectably, with an offset of 17 we get the following message: